danihek/Themecord/README.md

 Because why not, I like pywal and I thought it's cool.

 ## What does it really change?
-Like in title, overall discord theme, but Themecord also contains little animations on cursor hover
+Like in title, overall discord theme, but Themecord also contains little animations on cursor hover on specific objects, list etc.

 ## Dependecies
 - Compatible discord client